Inside Arthur Keiser’s College Empire: Troubling Evidence

 For purposes of that deal, Keiser University was valued not at $10 or $20 million, but at $521 million.

 Keiser later told the New York Times that the valuation was determined by two independent auditors.

 The enormous difference in valuation between what Keiser paid his mother, and what he soon took for himself, says the former Keiser official, “was when the bad feelings between Keiser and his siblings started,” a feud that eventually led to the lawsuits between family members filed earlier this year.

 Everglades’ 2015 financial statement — see page 14 — indicates that Keiser and the non-profit later agreed to substantially reduce the debt, based on a much lower valuation for the schools.
 The adjustment occurred around the time of negative public discussion of the Keiser transaction, and it could possibly have been aimed at deflecting criticism.
+The Keiser financial statement cited reduced stock prices of for-profit schools and the potential impact of new government regulations as reasons for the lower valuation.
 But one former Keiser executive also speculated that the university needed to reduce its debt or risk increased scrutiny and financial controls from the U.S. Department of Education, and former Department officials told me such debt levels in theory could have been a concern for Department regulators.

 Even with the debt reduced, Keiser’s return was still many times what his mother received.